geofoto/Data_Science_portfolio/README.md

 ## Welcome to my personal Data Science portfolio

 Hello!
-My name is Georgios Fotopoulos and welcome to my personal portfolio.
+<p>My name is Georgios Fotopoulos and welcome to my personal portfolio.
-I am an experienced Business Intelligence Specialist with a demonstrated history of working in the Information Technology and services industry.
+<p>I am an experienced Business Intelligence Specialist with a demonstrated history of working in the Information Technology and services industry.
-I hold a Master's degree in Data Science and a Bachelor's degree in Computer Science and I have 10 years hands-on experience, supporting business solution software and analyzing business operations.
+<p>I hold a Master's degree in Data Science and a Bachelor's degree in Computer Science and I have 10 years hands-on experience, supporting business solution software and analyzing business operations.

 ## [Machine Learning](https://github.com/geofoto/Machine_Learning)